michael-sumner/go-make-things/content/articles/2022/2022-09-22-who-do-you-want-to-exclude.md

 > Someone else's disability or vulnerability is not my problem.
 They can figure out how to manage it or not attend.

+Sometimes it starts polite.
+Sometimes they're rude from the start.
+But the underlying theme is always the same.

 To paraphrase Julianna Roswell, they're willing to [actively exclude certain people from industry events](https://twitter.com/JuliannaRowsell/status/1538666270316548103).

 I have zero tolerance for that.
 One of the perks of running your own business is that you can choose to not do business with assholes.